 (**Add link to a document with TAG Advocate names and contact information)

 You may also contact the School District of Janesville TAG Coordinator, Stacy Petersen at 608-743-7005 or by email at email@example.com.

 Read the "Who is Eligible for the TAG Program" section above, to see if your child is a good fit!

 During the months of May, June or early July, take the necessary steps to ensure your child is enrolled in TAG Programming come late August when the new school year begins.
 This time frame is ideal for children in Grades K-12, as well as children entering into Kindergarten.

-If a school year is already in session, please contact so and so, to see if there are options to switch your child into TAG Programming during the school year.
+If a school year is already in session, please contact Stacy Petersen, to see if there are options to switch your child into TAG Programming during the school year.

 The TAG program is offered at all SDJ schools.
 Students who are identified as gifted and talented in the following categories:

 Artistic, Creative, Leadership, Academic, Intellectual are programmed to participate.

 TAG Advocates lead the identification process and facilitate parent communication, and provide teachers in their buildings support in implementing enrichment programming.

 Each school and grade level provides opportunities for their students based on the needs of the student.